-The school's appointed people with full pediatric and adult First Aid training are Helen Morley, Vicky Harris, Abbie Bown, Di Pickles and Lyn Lock.
+The school's appointed people with full pediatric and adult First Aid training are Helen Morley and Vicky Hyland.
+Abbie Bown, Di Pickles, Mary Tottle, Lyn Lock and all the Nursery staff also have pediatric training.
 They are responsible for: